bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 In the first 3 weeks we'll dive deeper into analysis, which means we'll encounter logarithms and exponents.
 If you have not seen logarithms and exponents in a long time, it's a good idea to review them.
 These are all fundamental concepts and there are plenty of resources on the Internet.

 ### Weekly flow: How will this class work?
 The class meets (in-person) three times a week.
-Each week we'll focus on a  topic and  work on a problem set.
-Roughly speaking, the first two meetings of the week  are dedicated to going over the topic (the lecture).
-The last meeting, designated as the _lab_, is specifically for you to work on the problem set.
+Each week we'll focus on certain topics and  work on a problem set.
+Roughly speaking, the first two meetings of the week  are dedicated to going over the topics (the lecture).
+The last meeting, designated as the _lab_, is  for you to work on the problem set.
 The lab problems are meant to be solved in class, during the lab.
-Myself and the TAs/LAs will be around to work with you and answer your questions.
+Myself and the TAs/LAs will be around to work with you, facilitate discussions and answer your questions.

 Here's the weekly timeline:

-  1. **Read the lecture notes.**    Each week, your first task is to read  the materials for that week (lectures notes).
-It is expected that you will understand the basic ideas and results, but perhaps need clarifications with some details.
+  1. **Read the lecture notes.**    Each week, your first task is to read  the materials for that week (lecture notes).
+Before coming to class each week  it is expected that you will understand the basic ideas and results, but need clarifications with some details.

      * Time to budget:  2 hours.

-  2. **Pre-meeting check.**  This will cover very basic questions from the lecture.
+  2. **Pre-meeting check.**  Every week, before coming to the first meeting, you need to take the weekly pre-meeting check.
+The pre-check is online and consists of a set of  easy multiple-choice questions.
+This will cover very basic questions from the lecture.
 You need to do this pre-check before attending the first weekly meeting.
+The pre-checks are set so that you have 3 attempts and will retain the highest score.
+It is open books and  no time limit.

      * Time to budget: 15 minutes

   3. **Attend the weekly meetings.** Get your questions answered and complete the problem set.

     * Time to budget: approx. 4.5 hours.

   4. **Take the weekly quiz.** Review  the week practice problems and their solutions; review the lecture notes and focus on the details; use the self-study quizzes and the study questions to help evaluate your understanding.Drop in to  virtual office hours, help sessions/ study groups to get your questions answered and prepare for the weekly quiz.

     * Time to budget: 3 hours

   5. Work on the current assignment

     * Time to budget: 2 hours